TSherpa10/moodzy/README.md

 Moodzy is a simple webapp designed to survey your name and mood!
 Join a community of people!

 Note: This project was created to experiment with Vue, Node / Express, and GPBs.
-It's an intentionally small project with the multi-user / authentification portion intentionally cut out.
+It's an intentionally small project with zmq subscriber functionality (but the original example is removed, up to intepretation, use your own!)

 ### System Design: